systematic-magic/AgingPubMed/research_papers_pdf.rst

 15.4.1.
 Check that [PubMed] link is presented in PDF as "PMID:" word followed by hyperlinked PMID number.

 15.4.2.
-Check that "PMID:" word is written in ALL CAPS and formatted as plain text (no special formatting) and has a colon (:) at the end.
+Check that "PMID:" word is written in ALL CAPS and formatted as :ref:`plain text<plain_text>` (no special formatting) and has a colon (:) at the end.

 15.4.3.
 Check that PMID number is hyperlinked to the PMID website.